Getting help and support Te whai āwhina me te tautoko

-You can access short-term support at different times depending on when you engage with us.
-While the Commission cannot provide long-term support, we can refer you to other providers, such as ACC or community providers, to receive long-term support.
+While the Royal Commission cannot provide long-term support, we can refer you to other providers, such as ACC or community providers.

 People can participate in this Inquiry in different ways and, in most cases, you will not need a lawyer.

 However, there will be times when you may need a lawyer to help you if you want to prepare a witness statement about your experiences, or if you are asked to give evidence at a public hearing.